Tiago-0liveira/Not-Minecraft/README.md

 ## Features

-- Renders a block with one texture
+- Renders Chunks (not random for now) with blocks
+- Optimized rendering (only renders visible faces (of each chunk, will later be updated))
 - Camera movement